Divine-Star-Software/DivineVoxelEngine/README.md

 You can change the world demo in **app/index.html**

-One thing to note about the engine is that it runs in three different contents and must be initialized in each.
+One thing to note about the engine is that it runs in three different contexts and must be initialized in each.

-The three contents being
+The three contexts being

 - Main Thread
   - Renders everything using Babylon.Js.
-- World Thread
+- World Thread ]
   - Holds the world data, voxel data, and does the logic for lighting and so on.
   - All voxels, voxels pallets, and textures must be registered in this thread.
 - Builder Thread